triggerNZ/coppersmith-talk/talk.md

 ---

 # Feature implementation

-- We saw:
+## Previous state

-  - Scalding jobs
+- Hive
+  - SQL on Hadoop
-  - Hive queries embedded in Scala shells
+  - Embedded in scala shell
+- Scalding
+  - Scala library to treat data flows as collection-like operations

 ---

-# Problems

-- Hive
+# Problems - Hive

 - Queries are giant strings
 - No syntax or type checking
 - Reusability is via string manipulation and is fragile and error-prone
 - Awkward to test

+---

-- Scalding
+# Problems - Scalding
 - Framework is powerful, but general
   - Many ways of doing the same thing.
 All of them are used
     - Doesn't scale to large teams
     - Social solutions do exist but have overhead
 - Awkward to test (less so than Hive though)
 - Difficult to port jobs to another platform like Spark
   - APIs are similar but still too different

+---

+# Problems - Metadata
-- Metadata (What features do we have?)
+- What features do we have
-  - Can discover some things (feature names, types) but high-level documentation exists separately from code
+- Can discover some things (feature names, types)
+- BUT high-level documentation exists separately from code
 - Social solutions exist but have overhead

 ---